Why Is Rhythm in Art of Crucial Importance?

 Famous Examples of Rhythm in Art

-One of the best-known artist whiched aimed to join music and his abstract production is Wassily Kandinsky.
+One of the best-known artists which aimed to join music and his abstract production is Wassily Kandinsky.
 In his famous essay On the Spiritual in Art, Kandinsky attempted to organize his views of color and his associations of each color to particular sound of instruments.
 This helped him to create compositions that seemed vibrant and alive yet at the same time tranquil, conveying ideas of spirituality.
-Joining his efforts of exploring color harmony that aids the creation of a rhythm is the production of Paul Klee.
+Joining his efforts in exploring color harmony that aids the creation of a rhythm is the production of Paul Klee.
 Relying on a small format, Klee used color and repetition of shapes to create a sense of unfolding parallel to music.
 The connection to music and dance was also important for the father of the Fauvism movement, Henri Matisse, where his playful line and choice of vibrating colors allowed him to play with movement and produce works that truly jumped in front of our eyes.

 With the birth of expressionism, and the famous Post-Impressionism artist, Vincent Van Gogh, the violent brushstrokes aided the presentation of the unstable and dynamic rhythm changes of the artist’s emotions, while on the other hand production of Piet Mondrian, and his highly balanced compositions created an atmosphere of control.
 The alternating rhythm of mesmerizing patterns produced by M. C. Escher showcase the movement, vibration, and the trickery to the eye that confuses and creates movement within the static surface, and it is no surprise that many link his production to the Op Art.
 The regular application of color and shapes, placed in similar intervals, such as in grids, are at the core of the Chuck Close production and help us to understand what regular rhythm is all about.